mhedgpeth/mhedgpeth.github.io/_posts/2014-06-30-engineering-travel.md

 ---
 id: 293
+layout: post
 title: Engineering Travel
 date: 2014-06-30T08:00:05+00:00
-author: Michael Hedgpeth
-layout: post
+categories: culture
+author_name: "Michael Hedgpeth"
+author_url: /author/michael
+author_avatar: michael
+show_avatar: true
+read_time: 10
+feature_image: feature-engineering-travel
+show_related_posts: true
 guid: http://hedge-ops.com/?p=293
 permalink: /engineering-travel/
 dsq_thread_id:
   - 2795896561
-snap_MYURL:
-  -
-snapEdIT:
-  - 1
-snapFB:
-  - 's:218:"a:1:{i:0;a:8:{s:4:"doFB";s:1:"1";s:8:"postType";s:1:"A";s:10:"AttachPost";s:1:"2";s:10:"SNAPformat";s:16:"%TITLE% - %SURL%";s:9:"isAutoImg";s:1:"A";s:8:"imgToUse";s:0:"";s:9:"isAutoURL";s:1:"A";s:8:"urlToUse";s:0:"";}}";'
-snapLI:
-  - 's:265:"a:1:{i:0;a:8:{s:4:"doLI";s:1:"1";s:10:"AttachPost";s:1:"1";s:10:"SNAPformat";s:41:"New post has been published on %SITENAME%";s:11:"SNAPformatT";s:18:"New Post - %TITLE%";s:9:"isAutoImg";s:1:"A";s:8:"imgToUse";s:0:"";s:9:"isAutoURL";s:1:"A";s:8:"urlToUse";s:0:"";}}";'
-snapTW:
-  - 's:146:"a:1:{i:0;a:5:{s:4:"doTW";s:1:"1";s:10:"SNAPformat";s:16:"%TITLE% - %SURL%";s:8:"attchImg";s:1:"1";s:9:"isAutoImg";s:1:"A";s:8:"imgToUse";s:0:"";}}";'
-categories:
-  - insights
 tags:
   - biking
   - car
   - commuting
   - mpg
 ---
-This year our family has been [focused on contentment](http://hedge-ops.com/lowering-expenses-with-contentment/ "Lowering Expenses with Contentment") over consumerism.
+This year our family has been [focused on contentment](/lowering-expenses-with-contentment/) over consumerism.
 It all started with realizing that our children believed the lie that stuff was going to make them happy.
 Where on earth would they learn that behavior?
 It was probably from that school they went to.
 No, as we looked further they learned it from us, because we were living that way as well.

 When we started focusing on contentment, we realized it was a part of our whole lives.
 This wasn't about just saving money on groceries and not eating out.
 Everything we did was a topic of conversation.
 And thus, the topic of travel went up, and we went through a bit of a transformation on how we see it.
-As I did in [an earlier post](http://hedge-ops.com/engineering-laundry/ "Engineering Laundry"), I'll walk you through what I did and hope you get some ideas about how you can find more contentment in your travel choices.<!--more-->
+As I did in [an earlier post](/engineering-laundry/), I'll walk you through what I did and hope you get some ideas about how you can find more contentment in your travel choices.<!--more-->

 # Inherited System